iPad Air 2022 Revisited: (Still) Pro in Performance and Mini in Price

 Apple has upgraded the iPad Air with the M1 chip, the same processor found in the powerful iPad Pro 2021, along with a new 5G antenna for faster connectivity.
 This 5th generation tablet boasts incredible power and features that rival the iPad Pro 2021.
 Is the new iPad Air a more affordable version of the iPad Pro?
 NextPit is retesting the device after the latest software update to find out.

-- Compatible with Apple Pencil and Magic Keyboard
+- Supports use with Apple Pencil and Magic Keyboard

-- Fast data transfers and connectivity to external displays thanks to USB-C
+- Enables rapid data transfers and external display connectivity through USB-C

 Apple iPad Air 5 (2022) design and build quality